StevenPicache/Event-Reminder-Frontend/README.md

-# Project Title
+# Event-Reminder
+# Status - Work-in-progress

-Purpose of this project is to show understanding of React, Redux Toolkit and learning RTK Query.
+The purpose of this project is to show understanding of React, Redux Toolkit and to learn RTK Query.

 ## Features